-This chapter describes the Connect architecture, and its components.
+This chapter describes the MiVoice Connect architecture, and its components.

-Connect system is a single platform and user interface that provides business communications from MiVoice, MiCloud, or the hybrid applications.
-The Connect system provides a single-image system across all locations with complete feature transparency and integration of all PBXs, voicemail systems, automated attendants, and Automatic Call Distribution (ACD) systems.
-The Connect system simplifies the way the organizations deploy, manage, scale, and secure their phone systems and provides a common user experience regardless of the deployment model.
-The Connect system provides a platform that makes each switch and site an independent call processor which continues to operate seamlessly in the event of Wide Area Network (WAN) failure.
+MiVoice Connect system is a single platform and user interface that provides business communications.
+The MiVoice Connect system provides a single-image system across all locations with complete feature transparency and integration of all PBXs, voicemail systems, automated attendants, and Automatic Call Distribution (ACD) systems.
+The MiVoice Connect system simplifies the way the organizations deploy, manage, scale, and secure their phone systems and provides a common user experience regardless of the deployment model.
+The MiVoice Connect system provides a platform that makes each switch and site an independent call processor which continues to operate seamlessly in the event of Wide Area Network (WAN) failure.